d9beuD/blog.d9beud.com/_posts/2024-04-19-log-your-users-in-with-google-oauth-and-api-platform.md

 }
 ```

-Still, we need to tell `HWIOAuthBundle` to use our custom `EntityUserProvider` service.
-Here is how I did it:
+Despite this, we must instruct the `HWIOAuthBundle` to utilize our custom `EntityUserProvider` service.
+Here’s how I accomplished it:

 ```yml
 # config/services.yaml